Jordacoin/Design-and-development-portfolio/README.md

 # Design-and-development-portfolio
 This is the design and development portfolio that I created using html and css.
-There are some JavaScript and JQuery elements that I will be trying to work through in the upcoming future such as adding a burger menu to the mobile responsive versin of the code.
+There are some JavaScript and JQuery elements that I will be trying to work through in the upcoming future such as adding a burger menu to the mobile responsive version of the code.
+Hopefully this is step in the right direction for me as I try to obtain an entry level developer position or internship.
 Any feedback would be much appreciated.